There’s a commercial real estate talent crisis. We can address it by promoting careers in property management engineering and maintenance.

 With a significant number of senior-level executives reaching retirement age within the next five years, and with increased competition for skilled labor particularly from the construction industry, the Foundation’s work is considered critical by its stakeholders.
 We want to show that a career in building engineering is a stable, enjoyable and fulfilling option for candidates of various professional backgrounds, including construction workers, veterans, and those without four-year degrees.
 The AOBA Education Foundation (AEF) is working to address the regional workforce development challenge — a critical shortage of skilled workers for the Washington, DC area’s robust commercial real estate industry, particularly in building engineering and operations.

-By launching our signature internship program, we’ve been able to offer local high school, trade school and community college students paid work experience in the trades, with the region’s most prestigious commercial real estate companies.
+By launching our signature internship program, we’ve been able to offer local high school, trade school and community college students paid work experience in the trades, with the region’s most prestigious commercial real estate companies, including the 16 generous sponsors who stepped up to host 25 interns selected for our 2019 program.

 The AEF was formed with a critical goal: to address the commercial real estate industry’s growing regional workforce problem.
 By promoting building engineering, operations and maintenance careers in a new way, we can access an entirely new pool of potential interns, partners and sponsors.
 To accomplish this goal, we are working with partner institutions to introduce skilled trade students to career opportunities at AEF through career fairs, building tours, and mentors/industry speakers.